 The University provides payroll deduction service for certain types of voluntary group insurance.
 Detailed information is not available on campus but is available through the providers named.

-Supplemental Life Insurance (ReliaStar Life Insurance Co.-TriTerm Policy) This optional life insurance program provides term insurance for employees.
+Supplemental Life Insurance (ING ReliaStar Life Insurance Co.-TriTerm Policy) This optional life insurance program provides term insurance for employees.
 Coverage is also available for spouse and children.
 Basic amounts of coverage are $10,000 or $20,000 or $30,000 for the employee, with additional amounts available for spouse and children.
 Options are also available to increase employee coverage to a maximum of $250,000.
 Insurance may be continued by direct billing or the policy may be converted to a whole-life policy at the employee's option upon termination of employment.
-Applications must be made within the first 60 days of employment in order for the employee's basic coverage to be obtained without health questions.
-Spouse and dependent insurance will require the medical questions to be answered and approval through ReliaStar.

 Accident Insurance (Reliance Standard Life Insurance Co.)
 An optional group accidental death and dismemberment program is available to all employees with a minimum coverage of $10,000 and additional increments of $5,000 to a maximum of $300,000 coverage.
 Family coverage is also available.